deanfoxcd/Wild-Oasis-Website/README.md

 # The Wild Oasis Website

-A client facing website to partner with The Wild Oasis internal site I've already worked on
+A client facing website to partner with The Wild Oasis internal site I built